Dear readers of ADxS.org, please forgive the disruption.

 • Crying for attachment figure

-• Mix of the A and C type strategies
+• Mix of A- and C-type strategies

-• Show extreme load
+• Show extreme stress

-• Stress even before attachment figure leaves
+• Stress even before the attachment figure leaves

 as no positive outcome of the unknown situation is expected

-• When the attachment figure returns
+• On the return of the attachment figure

 • Adults with disorganized attachment

-• Response to Acute Stress (TSST)16
+• Response to acute stress (TSST)18

-• High subjective stress perception
+• High subjective perception of stress

 • Flattened response of the HPA axis (ACTH and cortisol)